 Do you know how to live off the land?
 It may be possible to get a few clearances and use your land to teach kids and adults valuable life skills.
 It could be as simple as teaching individuals how to collect dry firewood, or as complex as building a small shelter entirely from natural resources.

 If you contact local Boy Scout or Girl Scout troops, you may also be able to offer your land to them for annual camping trips.
 Any kind of knowledge like that can be a valuable skill set to pass on to others, especially younger generations could be fair game.
 It could even be a profitable venture if you decide to charge a bit and run it regularly.

 8. Harvest Timber

-The vast majority of land buyers tend to look at land for what they can do on it, but they often fail to look at the abundant natural resources than can be harvested from the property itself.
+The vast majority of land buyers tend to look at land for what they can do on it, but they often fail to look at the abundant natural resources that can be harvested from their property.
 One such example is timber – and the funny thing is, this value of this timber (which can be substantial) is completely ignored in most standard real estate appraisals.

 In some cases, it's quite possible to buy a property with trees that are worth far more than the property itself.
 There's a whole unseen layer of value here!
 You can read more about it in this blog post – where I've covered the topic in great detail.

 Along the same lines as using land for farming – another potential use would be to use the property as an orchard.
 Whether it's used for growing apples, oranges, pears, grapefruit, lemons, nuts, or any of the dozens of other options available to choose from.
 Food production is a big deal in many parts of the world, and there is usually a high demand for this kind of produce in most areas.
 If your property is situated in an area with an ideal climate for this kind of purpose, why not take advantage of it?